<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 Schedule account deletion for suspended accounts

-A smooth employee exit is just as important as a great start, for the employee and for the company.
-Formalizing the offboarding process not only mitigates legal and security threats, it also ensures that employee’s departure causes minimal disruption.
+A smooth employee exit is just as important as a great start for the employee and for the company.
+Formalizing the offboarding process not only mitigates legal and security threats but also ensures that employee departures cause minimal disruption.
 The proliferation of SaaS tools has made the employee’s offboarding task considerably more difficult.

-Follow checklist to keep your operation smooth and the organization secure and compliant; Keep employee’s SaaS licenses under control to make sure money is not wasted.
+Follow the checklist to keep your operation smooth and the organization secure and compliant; Keep employees’ SaaS licenses under control to make sure money is not wasted.